andreicito2/Inverted-Pendulum/Milestones.md

-# Initial Project Milestones: Inverted Pendulum Control System
+# Project Milestones: Inverted Pendulum Control System
+Below are our project milestones for the inverted pendulum control system.
+Many weeks lined up with our original milestones, but there were a few that differed, especially near the end.
+As such the original milestones will be listed first, then an appended version will be added after, if necessary.

 ## Week 1-2: Background and Theory
 - Attended lectures on control systems fundamentals